Eamonn Andrews: Death

 After months of illness during 1987, originally caused by a virus contracted during a plane journey, Andrews died from heart failure on 5 November 1987 aged 64 at the Cromwell Hospital in London.

 He had recorded his last edition of This Is Your Life six days before on 30 October 1987.
 After his death, the show, and two others that had yet to be broadcast, were postponed until, with his widow's permission, they were broadcast in January 1988.

 A funeral service was held for Andrews at St Anne's Church in Portmarnock where he had his home, and his body was buried in Balgriffin Cemetery to the north of Dublin.
 A memorial mass was held for him in Westminster Cathedral.

 Personal life

-Andrews married Gráinne in 1951.
+Andrews married Gráinne Bourke in 1951.
 They raised three adopted children.

 Civic recognition

-For his work in British broadcasting, Andrews was awarded an honorary Commander of the Most Excellent Order of the British Empire in 1970.
+For his work in British broadcasting, Andrews was appointed an honorary Commander of the Most Excellent Order of the British Empire (CBE) in 1970.

 Andrews' contribution to radio in the United Kingdom is commemorated in the Radio Academy Hall of Fame.